MSaifAsif/venture_timeline/README.md

 I finally decided to write this all down once for myself so instead of trying to remember all the things, I would just have a checklist of things to follow in a timely order and I wouldn't miss something cruicial.
 The numbering of the [list items](#list-index) does not signify any ordering, any step can be done in any order.
 The scope is what matters more i.e what to do at which stage of the project.

+# Who is this for ?

+Take a look at the following scenarios

+1. I am a Product Owner of a fresh startup, things are very crazy, no processes exist and no-one has a clear idea what is going on.
+Chaos everywhere.
+2. I am an Engineer of a company in its initial stages, nobody has much experience, including myself, on how to build a tech project and what steps one should take care of.
+3. I am a (somewhat) Senior engineer and this new startup is relying on me to setup their processes.
+The weight of the success of the entire product is on my shoulders; YES pressure.
+4. I am starting my own software venture and I want to make sure that I don't overthink a lof ot things or ignore some cruicial things that may bite me in the future

+If any of the above things apply to you, then this document can guide you.
+Obviously this is not a silver bullet, it reflects most of my personal choices and recommendations that have catered to my needs in the past.
+Based on experiences, I have come across a [commmon pattern](pattern); and if this pattern was common among 6 of the startups that I was acquinted with in the past plus my friends who are also currently struggling and working in startups, chances are you might also have come across this infamous pattern.
+So the aim of this document is to address this.

 # How to read this
 For terminologies, refer to [Wiki page for Glossary](https://github.com/MSaifAsif/venture_timeline/wiki/Glossary).